 E1CUCFG E1CUVAL General configuration data for the configurable material.
 Not available in MATMAS05.
 YES

-As we see from this table, material long text line is not involved into the replication by design.
-Also, we see, that only a small portion of the MATMAS is processed.
-What segments are in scope is not documented.
-The conceptual diagram from SAP says that MATMAS is translated to Canonical Product, ProductSales, and ProductUnit structures.
-However, the configuration says that some data from MATMAS are also involved in CanonicalProductVariantAttributeValue, for example.
-This canonical object is not used in the configuration, but it is used in the java classes.
-Another example is CanonicalProductTax which is populated from MATMAS as well, and there are also no any rules in the XML configuration showing how CanonicalProductTax records are supposed to be transformed into any objects in Hybris.
-This separation between configuration-driven and java code driven data transformation creates enormous difficulties with understanding how all this stuff works.
-The SAP Commerce product data model and local data configuration require an extension and initial setup to get Commerce ready for Datahub.
-First, there are additional types and attributes.
-For example, the Product type is extended with the following attributes:
+However, the configuration says that some data from MATMAS is also involved in CanonicalProductVariantAttributeValue, for example.
+This canonical object is not used in the configuration, but it is used in the Java classes.
+Another example is CanonicalProductTax, which is populated from MATMAS as well, and there are no rules in the XML configuration showing how CanonicalProductTax records are supposed to be transformed into any objects in Hybris.
+This separation between configuration-driven and Java code-driven data transformation creates enormous difficulties with understanding how all this stuff works.

-Three other IDOCs involved in the material master data replications are CHRMAS, CLSMAS, and CLFMAS.
+Three other IDocs involved in the material master data replications are CHRMAS, CLSMAS, and CLFMAS.

 Load phase